MichalOpoka/ecfr/cfr/title-34-Education/subtitle-A-Office-Secretary-Department-Education/part-5-Availability-Information-Public/subpart-C-Procedures-Requesting-Access-Agency-Records-Disclosure-Agency-Records/section-5.21.md

 (d) *Requests for additional information.* The Department may make one request for additional information from the requester and toll the 20-day period while awaiting receipt of the additional information.

-(e) *Extension of time period for processing a FOIA request.* The Department may extend the time period for processing a FOIA request only in unusual circumstances, as described in paragraphs (e)(1) through (e)(3) of this section, in which case the Department notifies the requester of the extension in writing.
+(e) *Extension of time period for processing a FOIA request.* The Department may extend the time period for processing a FOIA request only in unusual circumstances, as described in paragraphs (e)(1) through (3) of this section, in which case the Department notifies the requester of the extension in writing.
+For extensions of more than 10 additional working days, the Department must also notify the requester, in writing, of the right to seek dispute resolution services from the Office of Government Information Services.
 A notice of extension affords the requester the opportunity either to modify its FOIA request so that it may be processed within the 20-day time limit, or to arrange with the Department an alternative time period within which the FOIA request will be processed.
 For the purposes of this section, unusual circumstances include:

 (1) The need to search for and collect the requested agency records from field facilities or other establishments that are separate from the office processing the request.